 - You mustn't subscribe to more than one Halifax cash ISA in the same tax year.
-This doesn't apply if you're using the 'additional permitted subscription allowance' after the death of your spouse or civil partner; - You mustn't use it as security for a loan; - You mustn't transfer it to someone else's name (although you can transfer it to another bank or building society as an ISA in your name); - You mustn't use it to hold money for someone else e.g. if you're a trustee; - You will need to make a new application if you've not added to your Halifax ISA for a full tax year and then want to pay money in again; - You must tell us if you move abroad.
-For more detail see the 'Good to know' section below
+This doesn't apply if you're using the 'additional permitted subscription allowance' after the death of your spouse or civil partner; - You mustn't use it as security for a loan; - You mustn't transfer it to someone else's name (although you can transfer it to another bank or building society as an ISA in your name); - You mustn't use it to hold money for someone else e.g. if you're a trustee; - You must tell us if you move abroad.
+For more detail see the Good to know section below